 ● Tomb of Hafez

-This morning, we say goodbye to Maymand to go to Shiraz.
-Around noon, we reach there.
-First, we have lunch, then we’ll go to visit Karim Khan-e Zand Complex where the best architects & artists of the time were invited by Karim Khan to work on his citadel.
+Today and tomorrow, we are going to see some must-sees of Shiraz.
+We will visit Karim Khan-e Zand Complex where the best architects & artists of the time were invited by Karim Khan to work on his citadel.
 Hafez, the most famous and acknowledged Persian poet is buried in Shiraz.
 People believe Hafez’s poems give them clues to the future.
 We can try our chance by his tomb too.
-The highlight of the day 12 is the Pink Mosque with its otherworldly colorful colors.
+The highlight of the day is the Pink Mosque with its otherworldly vibrant colors.
 The moment we step inside the mosque, it is not hard to see why people call it Pink or rainbow Mosque.
 In Shiraz, nothing is more pleasant to the eye than its vast green gardens.
-We’ll go to Narenjestan Garden to see one of these beauties built in Qajar era.
-And then it is time to go and live with the nomads of the area called Qashqai Nomads.
-They are the last group of Nomads called Qashqai Nomads.
-Again here among Qashqai Nomads, you have the opportunity to step back in time and explore another main ethnic group in Iran.
-After spending a night with the Nomads, we’ll move to Naqsh-e Rostam & Persepolis, the ancient capital of the Achaemenid Empire, located in Kuh-e Rahmat (Mountain of Mercy).
-It is among the world’s greatest archaeological sites.
+We’ll go to Narenjestan Garden to see one of these beauties built in the Qajar era.

 Nick and I had the most wonderful trip, tailored, often spontaneously, to our last minute requests.
 Saba, Hossein and Navid were charming guides often going out of their way to give us a more authentic experience.
 Due to weather conditions we were unable to do the full few days with the Nomads, instead we were presented with wonderful solutions.
 Leave all your preconceived ideas behind and allow this young team to show you with pride their wonderful country.
 I wish them every success.